Q: Why is Debtor Education Necessary?

 Q: What determines an individual’s ability to pay?

-- Names and relationship to debtor of each members of the family or household
+- Names, ages, and relationship to client/debtor of all members of the family or household

-- Current bank statements for each adults in the family or household
+- Last 2 bank statements for each adult (18+) in the family or household

 - Prior year’s Federal Tax Return if item #2 is not available

 Alternately, if the client has received a waiver of court filing fees for in forma pauperis debtors, a copy of the fee waiver from the court may be submitted and will justify pro bono counseling.

 Requests may be faxed to 940-687-9077 or emailed to firstname.lastname@example.org.
 Additional policy details may be obtained from 1 $ Wiser at 1-800-496-2440.

 All requests will be reviewed within 72 business hours of receipt.

 A: You or anyone else may pay with a debit or credit card during the registration process.

 Q: Is 1 $ Wiser Consumer Education, Inc. a Non-Profit Organization?